mxcube/mxcubeqt/README.md

 not present, the Hardware Repository Server does not work, though.
 In this case it is possible to specify a directory containing the Hardware Objects XML files instead of a "host:port" string for the --hardwareRepository command line argument.

+### Installing dpendencies for Debain 6 (ESRF)
+The ESRF install of Debian 6 is pre-installed with PyQt and PyQwt 5.
+Install PyTango and PyMca, make sure to be root.

+   apt-get install pymca
+   apt-get install python2.6-pytango

+Install the other dependenices needed through the blissinstaller or by typing.

+   bliss_rpm Qub
+   bliss_rpm PyChooch
+   bliss_rpm PyDispatcher
+   bliss_rpm SpecClient-gevent
+   bliss_rpm gevent

 ## Running mxCuBE